Grammarsalad/B_Kits/README.md

 #### 1203: Bard Song and Shaman Dance Performance Fatigue

 This component  adds performance fatigue to both the Shaman Dance and the Bard Song.

+#### 1204: Berserker Enrage Fatigue

+This component imposes 1 point of fatigue whenever the Enrage Class feature is used.

+#### 1205: Barbarian Rage Fatigue

+This component imposes 1 point of fatigue whenever the Rage Class feature is used.

 ### 1301: Unique Arcane Spell Lists